 - 1. The TOSSD statistical framework aims to provide a comprehensive picture of global, official and officially-supported resource flows provided to promote sustainable development in developing countries.
 It has been developed in response to the agreements of the international community to implement the most ambitious development agenda ever devised the Sustainable Development Goals (SDGs) and the equally ambitious financing strategy the Addis Ababa Action Agenda (AAAA).
 The vast scope of the SDGs creates a new imperative to maximise the full potential of all resources public, private, national and international that finance development.
 The key to unlocking this potential is understanding the scope, nature and dynamics of the full range of resources being deployed to achieve the SDGs.
 This, in turn, requires a global framework for measuring resources in support of sustainable development, including external finance. - 2.
-The TOSSD framework is established in the spirit of SDG 17 on revitalising the global partnership for sustainable development and is expected to serve for monitoring this goal and several other SDG targets.
-The TOSSD framework is designed to provide a coherent, comparable and unified system for tracking resources investments for sustainable development that can inform strategic planning, identify emerging gaps and priorities, and assess progress in matching supply with needs.
+The TOSSD framework is designed to provide a coherent, comparable and unified system for tracking resources for sustainable development that can inform strategic planning, identify emerging gaps and priorities, and assess progress in matching supply with needs.
 TOSSD thus fulfils the vision of the SDG 17 on revitalising the global partnership for sustainable development and is expected to serve for monitoring this goal and several other SDG targets. - 3.
 The primary objective of the TOSSD measurement framework is to promote greater transparency about the full array of officially-supported development finance provided in support of the 2030 Agenda for Sustainable Development including resources provided through South-South co-operation, triangular co-operation, multilateral institutions, emerging and traditional donors as well as private finance mobilised through official interventions.
 TOSSD data track resource flows regardless of the financial instrument used, the level of concessionality involved or whether they are delivered through bilateral or multilateral channels.
 Information about resource flows will facilitate learning and exchange of good practice among developing countries about how to access and combine resources most effectively.
 Importantly, it will promote greater collaboration and synergies across development partners financing the SDGs and support more informed policy discussions about the ultimate quality and impact of development finance. - 4.
 TOSSD will also provide insights about the extent to which the international community is financing development enablers and responding to global challenges [the Global Public Goods agenda] essential for the implementation of the SDGs while not necessarily involving direct resource transfers to developing countries.
 This information is so far not systematically captured in international statistics on development finance. - 5.
 In line with inherent thrust of the SDGs to promote a more sustainable, equitable and prosperous world for all people this statistical framework implicitly assumes that all resources captured therein comply with prevailing global economic, environmental and social standards and disciplines.
 These safeguards ensure that TOSSD-eligible investments are sustainable, promote equal opportunities and rights, guard against negative environmental, social and climate impacts and risks, and where necessary limit damage through mitigation measures. - 6.
-Data generated through the TOSSD framework can also be used to compile aggregates on sustainable development SDG finance from the providers' perspective.
+Data generated through the TOSSD framework can also be used to compile aggregates on sustainable development finance from the providers' perspective.
 These data should be seen as complementary to the figures on Official Development Assistance (ODA) reported by 50 provider countries including 30 members of the Development Assistance Committee of the OECD.
 TOSSD aggregates by provider will not by any means replace ODA as a measure of donor effort, nor will they undermine some providers' commitment to reach the UN ODA/GNI target of 0.7%.